-In 1994, around the time that The Petrol Bomber (the first mural by the Bogside Artists) and the 25th anniversary mural for the Battle of the Bogside were painted beside it, the gable was painted bright red and lettered in yellow.
+In 1994, around the time that The Petrol Bomber (the first mural by the Bogside Artists) and the 25th anniversary mural for the Battle of the Bogside were painted beside it, the gable was painted bright red and lettered in yellow in skinny lettering.
 (M01112)

 No RUC added to the wall (and also to The Petrol Bomber).
 1995.
 (M01174)